mortillerogino/NESTTraining/README.md

 ![image: password_creation.png](Images/password_creation.png)

 Take note of your passwords, this is very important.
+To be specific, what you need are the **kibana_system and the elastic password** for this tutorial.

-Once you have the passwords, get the kibana_user password and open the docker-compose.yml file.
-Look for ELASTICSEARCH_PASSWORD and update the value there to your personal password.
+Once you have the passwords, get the kibana_user password and open the docker folder and the **.env file**.
+Look for **KIBANASYS_PASS** and update the value there to your **kibana_system password** from the generated passwords.

+***IMPORTANT!*** The .env file can also be used to change ports in the event that you are already using the default ports of 9200 and 5601.
+Just change the values after the = for the ELASTIC_PORT and KIBANA_PORT.

 To update your changes, save the file.
 Then on back to the powershell/git bash, run the following command: